neallithic64/capstn-mmchd/README.md

-# capstn-mmchd
+# Integrated Disease Surveillance and Response System for Metro Manila Center for Health Development
-Capstone project for the Metro Manila Center for Health Development
+A capstone project for the Metro Manila Center for Health Development